Kempie1/SE_21-Mobile-Development/README.md

 ## Database
 This application uses Firebase Realtime Database.
-With the current DB structure looking like:
+With the current DB structure looking like: (where the same label means they are related)

 ![DB Model](./images/DBmodel.svg)